-The following example uses the "Phase Transition Model" on page 75 and an Uncertainty Calculation Type to describe how the sampling of data is performed.
-The example (example T_10 in the Graphical Mode Examples Guide) predicts the transition temperature to the unwanted brittle Sigma phase and shows how the temperature is influenced by changes to a steel alloy's composition.
+The following example uses the "Phase Transition Model" on page 84 and an Uncertainty Calculation Type to describe how the sampling of data is performed.
+The example "PM_G_01: Phase Transition" on page 25 in the Graphical Mode Examples Guide predicts the transition temperature to the unwanted brittle Sigma phase and shows how the temperature is influenced by changes to a steel alloy's composition.